c.930 Penrith Viking Hoard buried, artefacts from which were later found in 1785, 1830 and 2009. This is now known as the 'Penrith Hoard'.

 This castle is on the strategic route of Lady Anne's Highway a former 100 mile long Roman road between Brougham, Penrith and Skipton, Yorkshire

 Ancient Welsh writers describe 'the residence of Arthur in Strathclyde as Penryn-Ryoneth'.
 In Welsh the word Penryn means Promontory or Prominent mass of land that overlooks lower land.
-Penrith's distinctive red sandstone Beacon Hill (Previously known as Penrith Fell) easily fits that description.
+Penrith's distinctive red sandstone Beacon Hill (Previously known as Penrith Fell) easily fits that description and the words are very similar.
+However Dumbarton Rock on the Clyde with its distinctive volcanic plug of rock on top of which was a fortress from ancient times, bordering the Picts, is also another strong contender.

 'Penreth' was the old spelling of present day Penrith, Cumbria (historically part of Strathclyde) in records as far back as 1290 AD and could easily be an abbreviation of Penryn-Ryoneth.
 The earlier Norman Domesday Book didn't extend as far North as Penrith, so cannot provide any guidance regarding name.
 Some 19th Century accounts suggest the name of Penrith in Saxon times was Petrianeth.